wp-pro-club/worker/readme.txt

 No. ManageWP works only with self-hosted WordPress sites.

+= Worker plugin can connect to ManageWP and Pro Sites.
+What is the difference between the two? =

+[ManageWP](https://managewp.com "ManageWP website") is focused on the hosting-agnostic WordPress website management.
+[Pro Sites](https://www.godaddy.com/pro "GoDaddy Pro Sites website") is the GoDaddy version of the service.
+It's part of the GoDaddy Pro program, which incorporates different tools for website & client management, lead generation, and tighter integration with other GoDaddy products.

 = I have problems adding my site =

 Make sure you use the latest version of the Worker plugin on the site you are trying to add.
-If you still have problems, check our dedicated [FAQ page](http://managewp.com/user-guide/faq/my-sites-fail-to-addload-to-managewp "Add site FAQ") or [contact us](http://managewp.com/contact "ManageWP Contact").
+If you still have problems, check our dedicated [FAQ page](https://managewp.com/troubleshooting/site-connection/why-cant-i-add-some-of-my-sites "Add site FAQ") or [contact us](https://managewp.com/contact "ManageWP Contact").

 = How does ManageWP compare to backup plugins like BackupBuddy, Backwpup, UpdraftPlus, WP-DB-Backup ? =